kili-technology/kili-python-sdk/docs/cli_getting_started.md

 ## What is the Kili CLI

-The Kili CLI has been designed to run key actions on your projects with one line of code.
+The Kili CLI has been designed to run key actions on your projects with with powerful commands.
-For the supported actions, the CLI offers a more compact way to manage your projects than the Python SDK.
-However the Python SDK offers more possibilities and must be used for more complex project management tasks.
+For the actions it supports, the CLI offers a more compact way to manage your projects than the Python SDK.
+However the Python SDK offers more possibilities and may still be used for more complex project management tasks.

 ## Authentification